BlueBrain/hpc-coding-conventions/cpp/README.md

 # BlueBrain HPC Team C++ Development Guidelines

-This document describes both C++ Best Practices adopted by HPC team, and the tools and processes required to ensure they are properly followed over time.
+This document describes both C++ development guidelines adopted by HPC team, and the tools and processes required to ensure they are properly followed over time.